NoriSte/cypress-wait-until/README.md

 ## Why did we wrote it?

-Lot of StackOverflow users had some difficulties in implementing a recursive promise with Cypress just to repeatidly check for something to happen (see two of the various questions about the topic: [How can i wait for each element in a list to update to a certain text?](https://stackoverflow.com/questions/54883861/how-can-i-wait-for-each-element-in-a-list-to-update-to-a-certain-text-using-cypr/55363629#55363629)
+A lot of StackOverflow users had some difficulties in implementing a recursive promise with Cypress just to repeatedly check for something to happen (see two of the various questions about the topic: [How can i wait for each element in a list to update to a certain text?](https://stackoverflow.com/questions/54883861/how-can-i-wait-for-each-element-in-a-list-to-update-to-a-certain-text-using-cypr/55363629#55363629)
 And [How do I wait until a cookie is set?](https://stackoverflow.com/questions/54732818/how-do-i-wait-until-a-cookie-is-set/54743229#54743229)).